Premium Online Therapy & Coaching Services

 • Make unreasonable demands?

-Threatening behaviour – does you partner or someone you live with ever:
+Threatening behaviour – does your partner or someone you live with ever:

 • Threaten to hurt or kill you?